witseie/fpgaperm/README.md

 Multiple phenotypes are not supported i.e. only the first column of phenotypes in the .fam file is used

+The Python script reads the phenotype data from the 5th column of the .fam file.

 ### Covariate Data
-`-c [filename]` or `--covar [filename]` is an optional argument used to reference covariate data stored in `filename`
+`-c [filename]` or `--covar [filename]` is an optional argument used to reference covariate data stored in `filename`.

+In order to include covariates in the permutation procedure, the residuals of the phenotype data regressed on the covariate data (with an appended column of ones representing the y-intercept) are used instead of the phenotype data itself.

+The covariate data should be stored in space-separated columns with the first column representing the first covariate.

 The order of the covariates should correspond to the order of the phenotypes in the .fam file.

 All of the covariate data in `filename` is used.

-In order to include covariates in the permutation procedure, the residuals of the phenotype data regressed on the covariate data (with an appended column of ones representing the y-intercept) are used instead of the phenotype data itself.

 Missing covariates are not supported.